 Naval officials accused her of being cold and calculating as well as unstable – do you agree ?

 Rosa’s mission and her goals changed over the course of her three-year crusade to find out what happened to Jimmie.
 After judge advocate Harry Leonard and Arthur Birney, the attorney for the young Marine Corps lieutenants, gave her a hard time and accused her of hallucinating, her views hardened ; at times she may have wanted revenge.
 But she never gave up her belief that her son had been murdered.
 Rosa had many supporters; she was not unstable.
 On the contrary, she was very sharp as Dr. James Hyslop proved in his exhaustive study of her premonitions and psychic experiences.

-Why did this story matter so much a century ago and what makes it timeless ?
+Why did this story matter so much over a century ago and what makes it timeless ?

-Even now (in 2012) many television programs are based on the paranormal; in fact Pilgrim Studios has just produced an episode of “Ghost Hunters” about a search for the ghost of Jimmie Sutton in Annapolis (“A Ghost of a Marine.”
-4/18/2012 ) It’s quite a yarn–with several inaccurate bits.( Such as Sutton’s brother was Don not Dan, his mother was Rosa not Rose.)
+Many television programs are based on the paranormal; in fact Pilgrim Studios produced an episode of “Ghost Hunters” about a search for the ghost of Jimmie Sutton in Annapolis (“A Ghost of a Marine.”
+4/18/2012 ).
+It’s quite a yarn–with several inaccurate bits.( Such as Sutton’s brother was Don not Dan, his mother was Rosa not Rose.)
 The hunt is popular entertaining fantasy transformed into a reality show.
 And almost all the still images in the program are identical to those in my book and the Soul on Trial gallery on this website so that may take a bit of detective work.
-(No one asked my publisher or me about using those images.)
-What is really surprising is that the ghost of Jimmie Sutton is apparently still around Annapolis and especially Beach Hall, the home of the Naval Institute where the Naval Academy hospital used to be located
+What is really surprising is the claim that the ghost of Jimmie Sutton is still around Annapolis, and especially Beach Hall, the home of the Naval Institute where the Naval Academy hospital used to be located.

 Did Jimmie Sutton commit suicide or was he murdered?